SOURCE: Cytori Therapeutics, Inc.

 Cytori is a leader in cell therapy, providing patients and physicians around the world with medical technologies that harness the potential of adult regenerative cells from adipose tissue.
 The Celution® System family of medical devices and instruments is being sold into the European and Asian cosmetic and reconstructive surgery markets but is not yet available in the United States.
 Our StemSource® product line is sold globally for cell banking and research applications.
 Our PureGraft™ products are available in North America and Europe for fat grafting procedures. www.cytori.com

 Cautionary Statement Regarding Forward-Looking Statements

-This press release includes forward-looking statements regarding events, trends and business prospects, which could affect our future operating results and financial position, such as our expectation of increased hospital and patient availability, and our expectation of acceptance of the treatment for lumpectomy and radiation scarring.
-Such statements are subject to risks and uncertainties that could cause our actual results and financial position to differ materially.
-Some of these risks and uncertainties include regulatory uncertainties, the perceived quality of our clinical data, physician and patient acceptance of our technology, and other risks and uncertainties described under the "Risk Factors" in Cytori's Securities and Exchange Commission Filings, including its annual report on Form 10-K for the year ended December 31, 2011.
-Cytori assumes no responsibility to update or revise any forward-looking statements contained in this press release to reflect events, trends or circumstances after the date of this press release.
+This press release includes forward-looking statements regarding events, trends and business prospects, which may affect our future operating results and financial position.
+Such statements are all subject to risks and uncertainties that could cause our actual results and financial position to differ materially.
+Some of these risks and uncertainties include, but are not limited to, risks related to our history of operating losses, the need for further financing and our ability to access the necessary additional capital for our business, inherent risk and uncertainty in the protection intellectual property rights, regulatory uncertainties regarding the collection and results of, clinical data, dependence on third party performance, as well as other risks and uncertainties described under the "Risk Factors" in Cytori's Securities and Exchange Commission Filings on Form 10-K and Form 10-Q. We assume no responsibility to update or revise any forward-looking statements to reflect events, trends or circumstances after the date they are made.